 Take the time to think about what you’re going to have for breakfast, lunch, and dinner each week.
 Meal planning saves you time and money.
 Make sure you work leftovers into your plan too.
 Grab a copy of my favorite weekly menu planning PDF here.

-If you'd like to simplify your meal planning and create your own customized meal plan for your family check out my Menu Planning Made Easy Course.
+And if you’d like to simplify your meal planning and create your own customized meal plan for your family check out my Menu Planning Made Easy Course.

 4. Keep up with Laundry